baskaran0708/java-problem-solving/README.md

 # java-problem-solving
-first problem convert string into capitialized eac words using for loop and if statemnts
+1.first problem convert string into capitialized eac words using for loop and if statemnts